 Hash Browns Ingredients

-- White Potato (like Maris Pipers, King Edward & Russets)
+- White Potato – Shredded on a box grater.
+Any variety like Maris Pipers, King Edward & Russets.

 How to shred potatoes for hash browns

-As you can see above I simply do this with a box grater.
+A standard box grater works wonders.
 No need to peel, just grate as you’d grate cheese.
 Not too fine either otherwise it’ll turn mushy, medium blade is fine.
 And watch your finger tips!

 Soaking potatoes in water

 Potatoes are packed full of starch, which in turn is what prevents potatoes from going crispy when cooked.
 You know that gloopy taste you sometimes get in the centre of hash browns?
 Yup, starch.
-So, just like my crispy sweet potato fries I always soak my potato in cold water to get rid of the starch.
+As such I highly recommend you soak the potato in cold water to get rid of the starch.